noobie7/TodoAppDjango/README.md

-# Your Project Name - Backend
+# To Do - Backend

 This is the backend for ToDo.
 It is built with Django and Django Rest Framework.